-Open your agent in the console and select Functions, then open the Caches tab.
+Open your agent in the console and select Tools, then open the Caches tab.

 This page documents the Caches tab.
 Related pages: